 The issue of placing blame needs to be solved from the top-down.
 The best way to do this is to have the Engineering manager make it clear that no one is going to be personally attacked.
-If there are general issues, then the Agile process itself needs to be investigated too – rather than assuming it’s automatically an indicator of a QA tester or developer being bad at their job.
+If there are general issues, then the Agile process itself needs to be investigated too.
+A process problem isn’t automatically an indicator of a QA tester or developer being bad at their job.

 It’s very common for developers to drastically exceed their initial estimates.
 As a result, the development work can eat up the majority of the time that QA would have had to test before a firm release date.
 This is certainly not always the fault of the developer.
 Estimates are exactly that – estimates!
 They shouldn’t be assumed to be 100% accurate.
 No one is psychic, and things can come up that couldn’t have been foreseen.
 There might have even been changes to the feature, given the way Agile software development works.